Ginger Infused Honey

 Choose a root that is plump and not too dried out.
 Avoid any roots that have soft spots or are very wrinkled.

-1. Wash and dry ginger root and lemon.
-Then peel the ginger and slice into thin pieces using a sharp knife or mandoline slicer.
+1. Wash and dry the ginger root and lemon.
+Then, peel the ginger and slice into thin pieces using a sharp knife or mandolin slicer.
 Likewise, slice the lemon trying to retain as much juice as possible.

 2. Place lemon and ginger slices into a clean dry glass jar.
 Make sure you have a good lid.